 I am a lecturer (assistant professor) in the School of Computing Science at the University of Glasgow in Scotland.
 I am a member of the the GLAsgow Systems Section (GLASS), the Glasgow Parallelism Group (GPG), an associate member of the Formal Analysis, Theory and Algorithms (FATA) section, and a visiting member of the Compiler and Architecture Design Group (CArD) at the University of Edinburgh.

-I am currently looking for talented students with a strong interest in practical and/or theoretical aspects of parallel programming for pursuing a PhD.
+I am looking for talented students with a strong interest in practical and/or theoretical aspects of parallel programming for pursuing a PhD.
 If your are interested, please drop me an email describing your experiences and research interests.

 I am interested in all aspects of parallel programming.
 Particular research interests of mine include performance portability, structured parallel programming, heterogeneous and GPU computing, and novel compilation techniques for high-level languages.